poissonconsulting/newdata/README.md

 ## Introduction

-`newdata` is an R package to generate data frames (in the form of tibbles) for predictive purposes.

-The `xnew_data()` function varies all specified variables across their range of the observed data as a unique ordered sequence while holding all other variables constant at their reference values.
+`newdata` is an R package to generate new data frames for predictive purposes.
+By default, all specified variables vary across their range while all other variables are held constant.
+The user can specify the length of each sequence, require that only observed values are used and add new variables.

-By default all variables are held constant at their reference value with their type preserved.
+By default all variables are held constant.

 ``` r
 library(newdata)